-Getting from Amsterdam airport to the city centre was pretty simple, it’s all very well sign posted in the airport and easy to use ticket machines.
+Getting from Amsterdam airport to the city centre was pretty simple, it’s all very well signposted in the airport and easy to use ticket machines.
 It only costs 5 euros and takes about 20 minutes to arrive at the central station.
 Rather than getting the tram to our hostel, we decided to see more of Amsterdam by walking.
-Our hostel was in the centre of Vondlepark, this turned out to be useful when looking for sign posts to guide us in the right direction.
+Our hostel was in the centre of Vondelpark, this turned out to be useful when looking for signposts to guide us in the right direction.
 It took about five minutes to realises walking in Amsterdam is stressful and everything wants to run you over.
 Crossing roads can be particularly confusing trying to dodge cars, bikes, mopeds and trams speeding in every direction.
 Pedestrians really are the bottom of the food chain.

-It was freezing and we we’re already regretting walking.
-But it did mean we got to walk along the beautiful streets and canals, past all the amazing bakeries serving all sorts of treats from pastries to crepes to ditch waffels.
+It was freezing and we were already regretting walking.
+But it did mean we got to walk along the beautiful streets and canals, past all the amazing bakeries serving all sorts of treats from pastries to crepes to ditch waffles.

-From the station it took us about 40 minutes to get to the hostel.
+From the station, it took us about 40 minutes to get to the hostel.
 It could have been quicker but we got a little lost and Steph got distracted by crepes.
-We were staying at ‘Stayokay Vondelpark’ which was right in the centre of the beautiful Vondlepark.
-The main building was an old converted school house turned into dorms, it was very striking.
+We were staying at ‘Stayokay Vondelpark’ which was right in the centre of the beautiful Vondelpark.
+The main building was an old converted schoolhouse turned into dorms, it was very striking.
 Since becoming a hostel it had expanded into four other buildings offering a mixture or shared dorms and private rooms.

 It seemed to be a modern busy place with lots of social areas, a bar and free wifi.
 Our room wouldn’t be ready until 2, so they suggested we leave our things in the pay per hour lockers.
 We grabbed a few free city maps and headed off to buy me a hoodie as I could no longer cope in the freezing cold.

-Contuning on we stumbled across Bloemenmarkt, amsterdam’s tulip market, something else that Holland is famous for.
+Continuing on we stumbled across Bloemenmarkt, Amsterdam’s tulip market, something else that Holland is famous for.
 If your looking to buy some tulips to take back home then this is your place!

 We were actually very close to one of the main shopping streets e found our way back to the central square and headed to the shopping district.
-For keen shoppers Amsterdam has lots to offer from boutiques to big brands.
-My reluctance to spend lots on money on a hoodie meant that finding one was proving to rather time consuming.
-However I eventually found a suitable one in forever 21.
-After all the excitement of the morning we had worked up quite an appetite (even in-spite of all the cheese) so began looking around for lunch.
-We had noticed a lot of hole-in-the wall places selling chips and a special kind of mayonnaise that seemed to be very popular in Holland.
-The challenge was finding somewhere to try these chips that we could also sit down and get warm as most places for lunch tended to be grab and go.
+For keen shoppers, Amsterdam has lots to offer from boutiques to big brands.
+My reluctance to spend lots on money on a hoodie meant that finding one was proving to rather time-consuming.
+However, I eventually found a suitable one in forever 21.
+After all the excitement of the morning we had worked up quite an appetite (even despite all the cheese) so began looking around for lunch.
+We had noticed a lot of hole-in-the-wall places selling chips and a special kind of mayonnaise that seemed to be very popular in Holland.
+The challenge was finding somewhere to try these chips that we could also sit down and get warm as most places for lunch tended to grab and go.
 We found a place called burger

 We decided to try a traditional dish of Amsterdam which turned out to be chips and a special kind of mayonnaise called fritessaus.
-Finding somewhere to sit down and eat proved to be difficult as most lunch places tended to be more of a grab and go vibe, we did however find a place called Burger Fabtiek Express.
-Immediatley after ordering we realised that we had failed to order the special kind of mayonnaise and had in fact just ordered normal.
+Finding somewhere to sit down and eat proved to be difficult as most lunch places tended to be more of a grab and go vibe, we did, however, find a place called Burger Fabtiek Express.
+Immediately after ordering, we realised that we had failed to order the special kind of mayonnaise and had in fact just ordered normal.
 So the chips were still good but basically just your average chips you could get anywhere.

 We knew we were in the right place when we turned a corner and stumbled into a street of a million sex shops, selling everything you could possibly imagine.

 Continuing on our quest we went down a few more alleys until we found the central canal of the red light district.
-Believe me you will know when you find it.
-In broad daylight seeing beautiful half naked women in windows, selling themselves and that being okay is just a bizarre concept.
-If you have never been believe me its not at all how you would imagine it, I thought it would be a lot more shady and closed off with women in windows and men entering dark houses to negotiate with their pimps.
-But not at all its right in your face in the street as if a spectacle in itself.
-The windows in fact being huge glass doors for anyone passing to enquire with the girls directly.
-It was a strange feeling and honestly I found it all very uncomfortable suddenly feeling like a prude and trying to avoid making eye contact.
+Believe me, you will know when you find it.
+In broad daylight seeing beautiful half-naked women in windows, selling themselves and that being okay is just a bizarre concept.
+If you have never been believe me it’s not at all how you would imagine it, I thought it would be a lot shadier and closed off with women in windows and men entering dark houses to negotiate with their pimps.
+But not at all it’s right in your face in the street as if a spectacle in itself.
+The windows, in fact, being huge glass doors for anyone passing to enquire with the girls directly.
+It was a strange feeling and honestly, I found it all very uncomfortable suddenly feeling like a prude and trying to avoid making eye contact.